 My 2023 Xmas Puzzle Hunt: Mission Improbable

 This year I wanted to add a storyline to my annual puzzle treasure hunt.
 The players would take on in-game identities and would have an element of role-play in the hunt.
 I had a wide range of ages playing, from 13 to 23 so I would need some elements that were challenging for the older experienced puzzle solvers and some elements that were fun for the 13 year olds.
-I like physical puzzles because online components would be unfavorably compared to high end video-games, so I use online components sparingly and only where they fit into the story.
-Finally I also wanted to include a cooperative puzzle or game that they had to work on together.
+I also wanted to include a cooperative puzzle or game that they had to work on together.

 This write-up will present each clue in the order the players found them with the answers hidden as much as possible.
 I challenge you to play along and solve the puzzles yourself.
 One tip is many of the answers will be simple names of locations or things in my house that my family would know, for example: “fireplace” or “broccoli box” would direct them to those locations in the house.
 So be prepared to solve for simple words that are only meaningful in directing you to a location in a house.